inoryy/inoryy.github.io/content/post/next-gen-ml-tools.md

-Now let us travel back to 2015 when ML research article submissions started blowing up across the board, including (re-)emergence of many now promising approaches such as generative adversarial learning, deep reinforcement learning, meta learning, self-supervised learning, federated learning, neural architecture search, neural differential equations, neural graph networks, and many more.
+Now let us travel back to 2015 when ML research article submissions started blowing up across the board, including (re-)emergence of many now promising approaches such as generative adversarial learning, deep reinforcement learning, meta-learning, self-supervised learning, federated learning, neural architecture search, neural differential equations, neural graph networks, and many more.

 ![](https://miro.medium.com/max/770/1*Y-CZdwBP2L_XW1YRLdxt0A.png)
 <span class="source">Image via [Charrez, D. (2019)](https://medium.com/@dcharrezt/neurips-2019-stats-c91346d31c8f).</span>

 One could claim that this is just a natural outcome of the AI hype.
-However, I believe a significant factor was the emergence of second generation of general-purpose
+However, I believe a significant factor was the emergence of the second generation of general-purpose
 ML frameworks such as TensorFlow[^tf] and PyTorch[^pt], along with NVIDIA going all-in on AI.
 The frameworks that existed before, such as Caffe[^caffe] and Theano[^theano], were challenging to work with, and awkward to extend, which slowed down the research and development of novel ideas.